Looking for today’s desi date? Right now, the desi month date today is:

 Desi Calendar in Pakistan

-The Desi calendar, which is mostly used in the rural areas of Punjab, is the Bikrami Calendar.
+The desi month calendar, which is mostly used in the rural areas of Punjab, is the Bikrami Calendar.
 It is also known as the Bikrami Taqweem, Punjabi Calendar, or Punjabi Jantri.
 This calendar plays an important role in determining the dates of various cultural and seasonal festivals.
 In the agriculture sector, it is always helpful to farmers for good farming and they get updated about what is the Desi Month Date Today.

 Parts/Pehars of Desi Day